 For the past year, or so, the increased visibility of ASK Harriete has generated more spammy comments.
 (Spam is unrelated comments containing links.)
-I didn't like feeling "used" so decided to require approval before publishing.
+I didn't like feeling "used" so decided to require approval before publishing, or I edit the comments.
 This seemed like an unfortunate choice as comments generate feedback and discussion.
 It is also wonderful to hear from readers of ASK Harriete.

 Tat Roach Trap Flower Pin Retail Price $495.

 Since spam comments are from a marauding pack of internet "roaches" Google is devaluing spam comments with links.
 If those spammy links are on your site, they will devalue your web site or blog!

 Google is calling this User Generated Spam.

 My action: Require approval of comments consistent with Google recommendations.

 - Require approval of comments for your website or blog.